The Jet Star roller coaster of Seaside Heights, New Jersey, after Superstorm Sandy in 2012. (Photo: Mark Wilson/Getty Images)

 A dog cools off on a New York City sidewalk during a heatwave in July 2013.
 (Photo: Stan Honda/AFP/Getty Images)

 And aside from all its indirect effects, like rising seas and wilder storms, this heat will also simply wear Americans out.
 Labor productivity could drop by 3 percent among outdoor workers, the report warns, such as those working in construction, utility maintenance, landscaping and agriculture.
-That may not sound like much, but for comparison, U.S. labor productivity declined by roughly 1.5 percent during the notorious "productivity slowdown
+That may not sound like much, but for comparison, U.S. labor productivity declined by roughly 1.5 percent during the notorious "productivity slowdown" of the 1970s.

 The heat won't just slow down the labor force, though.
 It will keep all kinds of people indoors, thanks to a supercharged mix of heat and humidity, measured by the Humid Heat Stroke Index (HHSI).
 Human sweat can no longer evaporate if the HHSI hits 95°F, allowing our core body temperatures to rise until we collapse from heat stroke.
 The U.S. has never seen an HHSI that high before, but it will eventually be a fact of life for many Americans.
 The average Midwesterner can expect two days per year above 95°F HHSI by 2100, the report predicts, and 20 such days by the middle of next century — "during which it will be functionally impossible to be outdoors."
 And in the Southeast, an extra 130 days of extreme heat per year will likely kill 11,000 to 36,000 more people per year, according to the report.